 Backing up Data vs. Backing up a Computer

-If you only have 1 or 2 software programs installed on your computer, then an automatic online backup system may be all you need.
+If you only have one or two software programs or applications installed on your computer, then an automatic online backup system may be all you need.

-IMPORTANT NOTE: Email files are not included as data and are usually not part of the backup data files!!!!
+IMPORTANT NOTE: Email files are not included as data and are usually not part of backup data files!

 If you need more than just your data backed up, then you need to begin looking at other backup options.

-One surprisingly affordable solution is to purchase an external hard drive and combine that with a backup recovery system.
+One surprisingly affordable solution is to purchase an external hard drive and combine that with a backup recovery system, sometimes called a "ghost" system.
 Using this 1-2 combination provides you with an easy and effective way of "restoring" your computer should disaster strike.
-Unlike previous desktop versions that would "ghost" your hard drive, the Symantec Backup Exec software is much easier to use and has the added advantage of being "automatic".

 Now for a word about redundancy... again!
 Let's say tomorrow when you come into your office, you hit the button to turn on your computer and you're greeted with what is known as the "blue screen of death".
 If that happens, you'll be VERY happy that your external drive is sitting right next to your CPU with all your data backed up on it.